 Currently, if an employer-sponsored DC plan permits voluntary contributions by employees, any such voluntary contributions cannot exceed contributions made by the employer.

-The tax reforms propose abolishing this rule so that employees are no longer subject to such restriction and can choose to contribute more than their employers.
+Under the Act, this rule will be abolished with effect from 1 April 2026, so that employees will no longer be subject to such restriction and can choose to contribute more than their employers.
 This would be particularly relevant where the amount contributed by the employer is low and the employee wishes to supplement that amount.

 However, the total amount of employee and employer contributions will still be subject to the contribution limits for employer-sponsored DC plans (see above).